Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Galactic Scale BEC Structure

 Lastly, we can extrapolate the numerical scan to the scenario where two scalars have a larger mass ratio.
 Given that we know the BEC system behaves like a single scalar when $\Phi_1(0)\gg \Phi_2(0)$ or vice versa, we can estimate how big a mass ratio is needed to accommodate all the data points.
-The extrapolation result is shown in Fig.~\ref{fig:scan-of-phi1-phi2} with $m_1 = 2\times 10^{-24}\;\mathrm{eV}$ and $m_2 = 2\times 10^{-21}\; \mathrm{eV}$.
-On its face value, it seems that Lyman-alpha \cite{Irsic:2017yje,Nori:2018pka} and subhalo mass function\cite{Schutz:2020jox} might heavily constrain the lighter of the two scalar.
-However, it is known that the nonlinear interaction terms could play an important role in the evolution of cosmic perturbation and structure formation \cite{Arvanitaki:2009fg,Arvanitaki:2019rax,Fan:2016rda}.
-A thorough study of the suppression of matter power spectrum is beyond the scope of this work.
+The extrapolation result is shown in Fig.~\ref{fig:scan-of-phi1-phi2} with $m_1 = 2\times 10^{-24}\;\mathrm{eV}$ and $m_2 = 2\times 10^{-21}\; \mathrm{eV}$. {\hl This can be further used to constrain the two scalar model.} At its face value, it seems that Lyman-alpha \cite{Irsic:2017yje,Nori:2018pka} and subhalo mass function\cite{Schutz:2020jox} might heavily constrain the lighter of the two scalar.
+However, it is known that the nonlinear interaction terms could play an important role in the evolution of cosmic perturbation and structure formation \cite{Arvanitaki:2009fg,Arvanitaki:2019rax,Fan:2016rda}. {\hl The extrapolation shown in Fig.~\ref{fig:scan-of-phi1-phi2} is in $m_1/m_2 \sim \mathcal{O}(10^{-3})$.
+If one fixes the radius, the BEC ratio $M_1/M_2$ needs to change three orders of magnitudes to go from $\phi_1$ dominating the system to $\phi_2$ dominating the system.
+More specifically, one needs that at $R_c \sim 10 \, \mathrm{kpc}$, scalar one dominates, and at $R_c \sim 0.5\, \mathrm{kpc}$ scalar two dominates. }

-To summarize, we stress two points that distinguish two scalar BEC from the single scalar BEC at the galactic scale: 1) With a single scalar, it is highly nontrivial to find a potential that reproduces $\beta \approx 1.3$.
+To summarize, we stress two points that distinguish two scalar BEC from the single scalar BEC at the galactic scale: 1) With a single scalar, {\hl the mass and radius of the BEC is fixed by the scalar potential instead of scalar dynamics.
+As a result,} it is highly nontrivial to find a potential that reproduces $\beta \approx 1.3$.
 This is verified by checking different combinations of potentials.
-This is no longer the case with two scalar BEC as we have a two-dimensional parameter space.
-2) In the single scalar BEC, it is even harder to accommodate the scattering of the points, even if one manages to find a potential that reproduces $\rho \sim 1/R^{1.3}$, other than attributing it to observational errors.
+This is no longer the case with two scalar BEC as we have a two-dimensional parameter space. {\hl In this case, both the scalar potential and the ratio of the two components (hence scalar dynamics) affect the BEC's mass-radius relation.} 2) In the single scalar BEC, it is even harder to accommodate the scattering of the points, even if one manages to find a potential that reproduces $\rho \sim 1/R^{1.3}$, other than attributing it to observational errors.
 In the two scalar scenario, it is natural to have a scattering due to dynamics that leads to a fluctuation of $\Phi_1(0)/\Phi_2(0)$ from the best fit curve.